Department of Biology, Duke University, Durham NC 27708-0325

 I also have a stormwater science book in review.
 Stay tuned on its progress.
 That's the next major environmental issue.

 The above topics differ from my former primary research training (physics, math, and computation) and my theoretical evolutionary ecology research program described below.
 That work was quite fulfilling (check out my publications) -- fascinating questions and wonderful collaborators.
 However, the lack of financial support made that work unsustainable.
-I've come to compare this national situation to the changes in the family farm I grew up on, which, characteristic of many US family farms, moved through the years from dairy, beef, hogs, and grain as the economics of agriculture changed.
-In a similar way, national and university priorities moved away from basic science to revenue-producing endeavors, and primary research in theoretical evolutionary ecology didn't pay the way.
+I've come to compare this national situation to the changes that took place on the family farm I grew up on, which, characteristic of many US family farms, moved through the years from dairy, beef, hogs, and grain as the economics of agriculture changed.
+In a similar way, national and university priorities moved away from basic scientific questions to revenue-producing endeavors, and primary research in theoretical evolutionary ecology didn't pay the way.
 Hence my shift, and the costs of book-writing match the available level of resources.